DaveDCGIS/housing-risk/data/readme.md

    A bit out of date - 2015.

 *******************
+## `census`
+* 2010 Census
+  * Summary File 1: Goes down to census tract level (and below), best bet for general demographic data: http://www2.census.gov/census_2010/04-Summary_File_1/, docs: http://www.census.gov/prod/cen2010/doc/sf1.pdf
+  * Summary File 2: contains more detailed subcategories of data. http://www2.census.gov/census_2010/05-Summary_File_2/United_States/

+*******************
 ## `cdbg` - *Community Development Block Grants*.
 Unlikely we will get national level data on this, because each locality can use funds how they want and set their own terms.

 *******************
 ##  `fair_market_rents`
 set by HUD each year for each city.

 * `FMR_All_1983_2017.xslx`
    Has fair market rents for each bedroom type for each year for each city.
 Note, specific buildings may have a different negotiated rent level rather than the FMR for their city.
    From: "FMR History 1983 - Present: All Bedroom Unit data in MS EXCEL (*.xls, 8.32 MB)."
    https://www.huduser.gov/portal/datasets/fmr.html
 * `fmrover_071707R2.doc` - Fair Market Rents: Overview from the same page